DevOpsCloudZone/Project/README.md

 ├── backend/
 ├── db/
 └── frontend/

+Note: Linux is case-sensitive.
+The directory is Project, not project.

-## 2.PostgreSQL Database Setup
+4. PostgreSQL Database Setup

-Make sure PostgreSQL is running.

-For systems using systemd:
+The application uses PostgreSQL as its database.

+The following database configuration is used by the application:

+Database Name : media_platform
+Database User : media_user
+Database Port : 5432

+The database password should be chosen by the person setting up the application.

+4.1 Start PostgreSQL

+Start the PostgreSQL service:

 sudo systemctl start postgresql

-Check the status:
+Check the PostgreSQL service:

 sudo systemctl status postgresql

+PostgreSQL should show:

+active (running)
-2.1 Create the Database User
+4.2 Switch to the PostgreSQL Administrative User

+PostgreSQL provides a system user called postgres.

-Switch to the PostgreSQL administrative user:
+Switch to that user:

 sudo -iu postgres

-Open PostgreSQL:
+You should now be operating as the PostgreSQL administrative user.

+4.3 Open the PostgreSQL Shell

+Start the PostgreSQL command-line interface:

 psql

+You should see a PostgreSQL prompt similar to:

+postgres=#
+4.4 Create the Application User

-Create the application user:
+Create a PostgreSQL user for the Media Platform application.

+Replace YOUR_DATABASE_PASSWORD with the password you want to use.

 CREATE USER media_user WITH PASSWORD 'YOUR_DATABASE_PASSWORD';

+For example:

+CREATE USER media_user WITH PASSWORD 'MyStrongPassword';

+Important: Do not use an actual password in documentation or commit it to GitHub.

+4.5 Create the Application Database

 Create the database:

 CREATE DATABASE media_platform;

-Grant database privileges:
+4.6 Grant Database Privileges

+Grant the application user privileges on the database:

 GRANT ALL PRIVILEGES ON DATABASE media_platform TO media_user;
+4.7 Make the Application User the Database Owner

-Make the application user the database owner:
+Make media_user the owner of the application database:

 ALTER DATABASE media_platform OWNER TO media_user;
+4.8 Exit PostgreSQL

-Exit PostgreSQL:
+Exit the PostgreSQL shell:

 \q

-Exit the postgres operating-system user:
+You will return to the postgres operating-system user.

+4.9 Exit the PostgreSQL Operating-System User

+Run:

 exit

+You should return to your normal Linux user.

-## 3.Configure PostgreSQL Authentication
+5. Configure PostgreSQL Authentication

-The application connects to PostgreSQL through localhost.
+The application connects to PostgreSQL through localhost using a username and password.

-The PostgreSQL authentication configuration should allow local password authentication.

-Check:
+Open the PostgreSQL authentication configuration:

 sudo vim /var/lib/pgsql/data/pg_hba.conf

-The local host entries should use:
+Make sure the following entries are present:

 host    all    all    127.0.0.1/32    scram-sha-256
 host    all    all    ::1/128         scram-sha-256

-Restart PostgreSQL after making changes:
+These entries allow local TCP connections to PostgreSQL using password authentication.

+Save the file and restart PostgreSQL:

 sudo systemctl restart postgresql

+Verify PostgreSQL is running:

+sudo systemctl status postgresql
-4. Configure Database Schema Permissions
+6. Configure PostgreSQL Schema Permissions

+The application user needs permission to work with the public schema.
-Switch to the PostgreSQL administrator:

-sudo -iu postgres
+6.1 Switch to the PostgreSQL Administrative User sudo -iu postgres

-Open PostgreSQL:
+6.2 Open PostgreSQL
 psql

-Connect to the application database:
+6.3 Connect to the Application Database

+Run:

 \c media_platform

-Grant schema permissions:
+You should see a message indicating that you are connected to media_platform.

+6.4 Grant Schema Permissions

+Run:

 GRANT USAGE, CREATE ON SCHEMA public TO media_user;

-Make the application user the owner of the public schema:
+6.5 Make the Application User the Schema Owner

+Run:

 ALTER SCHEMA public OWNER TO media_user;

-Exit:
+6.6 Exit PostgreSQL
 \q

-Then:

-exit
+6.7 Exit the PostgreSQL Administrative User exit

-5. Initialize the Database
+7. Initialize the Database

 The database initialization script is located at:

 db/init.sql

-Run it using the application database user:
+The script creates the application tables and inserts sample data.

-cd ~/Project
+7.1 Navigate to the Project Directory cd ~/Project
-psql -h 127.0.0.1 -U media_user -W -d media_platform

-Enter the database password when prompted.

-Then execute:

-\i db/init.sql

-Alternatively, from the Linux shell:
+7.2 Run the Database Initialization Script

+Run:

 psql -h 127.0.0.1 -U media_user -W -d media_platform -f db/init.sql
-6. Database Tables

-The current database contains:
+When prompted, enter the password configured for media_user.

+The script creates the following tables:

 movies
 tech_categories
 tech_news
-Movies
+8. Verify the Database

+Connect to the database:

+psql -h 127.0.0.1 -U media_user -W -d media_platform
+8.1 List Tables

+Run:

+\dt

+You should see:

-The movies table contains:
+movies

-id
-title
-description
-rating
-release_year
+tech_categories
+tech_news
+8.2 Check Movies

+Run:

+SELECT * FROM movies;
-Technology Categories
+8.3 Check Technology Categories

-The tech_categories table contains:

-id
-name

-Current categories:

-Mobiles
-Cars
-Laptops
-AI
+Run:

+SELECT * FROM tech_categories;
-Technology News
+8.4 Check Technology News

-The tech_news table contains:

-id
-title
-description
-category_id

-The category_id connects technology news to a technology category.
+Run:

+SELECT * FROM tech_news;
+8.5 Exit PostgreSQL
+\q
-7. Backend Setup
+9. Backend Setup

-Move into the backend directory:
+The backend is built using:

+Python
+Flask
+Flask-SQLAlchemy
+PostgreSQL
+psycopg2

+The backend source code is located in:

+backend/
-cd ~/Project/backend
+9.1 Navigate to the Backend Directory cd ~/Project/backend

-Check Python:
+9.2 Verify Python
 python3 --version
-7.1 Create Python Virtual Environment
+10. Create the Python Virtual Environment

+A Python virtual environment keeps the application's Python dependencies isolated from the system Python installation.

-Create the virtual environment:
+10.1 Create the Virtual Environment

+Run:

 python3 -m venv venv

-Activate it:
+This creates:

+backend/
+└── venv/
+10.2 Activate the Virtual Environment

+Run:

 source venv/bin/activate

-You should see something similar to:
+After activation, your terminal should show something similar to:

 (venv)

-in your terminal.

-8. Install Backend Dependencies
+11. Install Backend Dependencies

 Make sure the virtual environment is active:

 source venv/bin/activate

-Install dependencies:
+Install the dependencies listed in requirements.txt:

 pip install -r requirements.txt

-The requirements file contains the Python packages required by the Flask application.
+The dependencies include the packages required to run the Flask application and connect to PostgreSQL.

-9. Configure Backend Environment Variables
+12. Configure Backend Environment Variables

-The repository contains:
+The repository contains a template:

 backend/.env.example

-Copy it:
+The actual .env file contains environment-specific configuration and should not be committed to Git.

+12.1 Create the .env File

+From the backend directory:

 cp .env.example .env

-Edit the environment file:
+12.2 Edit the .env File

+Open the file using Vim:

 vim .env

-Configure:
+Set the database connection string:

 DATABASE_URL=postgresql+psycopg2://media_user:YOUR_DATABASE_PASSWORD@127.0.0.1:5432/media_platform